RainOrigami/PiMidiController/README.md

+# Orphaned

+This tool is no longer developed or supported by me, sorry.
+There are alternatives (try Open Stage Control).

+Because I have switched off Windows completely, I no longer require these Windows audio tools.
+Intead I use pipewire and its supporting tools to accomplish more than I ever could on Windows.

 # Pi Midi Controller (for VoiceMeeter)

 This is a simple midi controller for the Raspberry Pi.
 It is designed to be used with VoiceMeeter on Windows.